femtoduino/imuduino-3js/README.md

 Note, if you have multiple Bluetooth HCI devices on your machine, you may need to power down the non-BLE capable devices using `hciconfig hciX down` (X is the index number, as seen with the `hcitool` command).

 # Starting up
+Requires Python 2.7, make sure to install python.exe to local path on Windows installs.
+Log out, and log back in after install if on Windows.
+For node installation, I use NVM (or NVM for windows, which should go to the C:\ drive path to avoid issues).
+On Windows, you will need Node version 4.4.0, as later versions have issues between node-gyp and the usb npm package (unresolved as of 6/3/2016)

 Grab a checkout of this code, then run the following from within the checkout 'imuduino-3js' folder (Node v0.12 or better):

 ```